VitalPBX/vitalpbx_operator_ai/README.md

 </pre>

 ## Testing call from VitalPBX
-Now call *885 for English or *886 for Spanish and ask to be connected to a person, or extension.<br>
+Now call *885 for English or *886 for Spanish and ask to be connected to a person, department (sales, accounting, support, etc) or extension.<br>